 South Korea Compensation Laws

 Your South Korea benefit management plan must include any guaranteed benefits that are required by law.
 These benefits include time off for holidays and vacation days.
 Employees in South Korea get Labor Day — the 1st of May — off as a mandatory paid holiday.
-You are not required to give employees paid days off for other national holidays, although many employers give workers these days off anyway.
+Depending on the size of your company, you may also be required to give employees paid days off for other national holidays.
+By 2022, all companies with 5 or more employees, will need to give public holidays as paid holidays.

 Full-time salaried employees must legally receive 15 days of paid vacation after one year of service with your company.
 For every two years they work afterward, they’re entitled to an additional day off.
 However, they cannot exceed 25 vacation days earned per year.